Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Experiments

-\textbf{Baselines.} We compare EntRGi against gradient-based inference-time steering methods, with Best-of-$N$ (BoN) as a gradient-free reference point.
-BoN generates $N$ independent trajectories and selects the highest-scoring sample, and is widely used for evaluating reward models on downstream tasks~\citep{rewardbench2,rmbench}.
+\textit{Baselines.} We consider Best-of-$N$ (BoN) as widely-used gradient-free reference point~\citep{rewardbench2,rmbench}.
+BoN generates $N$ independent trajectories and selects the highest-scoring sample.
+Among gradient-based baselines, we evaluate Expectation which directly feeds a continuous convex combination of token probabilities and reward-model embeddings~\citep{tess-2,g2d2}.

-While gradient-based methods incur additional computational cost by leveraging reward model gradients, the tradeoff between performance and computation relative to gradient-free approaches is highly setting-dependent~\citep{g2d2,aps} and beyond the scope of this work.
-Our focus is therefore on improving performance within the class of gradient-based methods, which share comparable computational costs.

-Among gradient-based baselines, we evaluate an expectation-based (i.e. continuous relaxation) approach that feeds a convex combination of token probabilities and reward-model embeddings to the reward model, as used in simplex-diffusion methods~\citep{tess-2,tess}.
 Finally, we compare against APS~\citep{aps}, a strong prior method that updates logits at each denoising step by feeding discretized tokens to the reward model via the straight-through estimator (STE)~\citep{ste,gumbel-soft}.
+All gradient methods incur computational cost due to reward model gradients; we analyze compute–performance trade-offs in~\appref{subsec_appdx:throughput}.